 Abstracts are only required for Original Research and Review manuscripts.
 Authors will be prompted to copy the abstract into a separate text box for use by reviewers.
 The abstract should also be included as the first page of the manuscript body.
 Authors should prepare a structured or unstructured abstract per checklist guidelines.
 Abstracts should be written in complete sentences and for a general journal readership, include P values, if appropriate, and be understandable without reference to the main text.
 A general description of a structured abstract is as follows:

 Structured abstracts provide a focused overview of a study's design and outcomes by organizing information with descriptive headings.
 Suggested headings, and the information that should be provided for each, are described below.
 Structured abstracts should not exceed 300 words.

 - Background.
 Briefly explain the context of the study or summarize the relevant problem addressed by the study.
 The statement should clearly state the rationale for investigating the research question.

 - Objective.
 Describe the question or problem addressed and the testable hypotheses involved.

 - Design.
-Identify the design of the study (eg, intervention, randomized controlled trial, case-control, cohort, survey, factorial design, or cost-effectiveness analysis).
-Define the duration of follow-up.
+Identify the design of the study (eg, cross-sectional, case-control, cohort, randomized controlled trial, cross-over design, qualitative, or cost-effectiveness analysis).
+Define the duration of follow-up, if applicable.
 Describe the criterion standard used for comparison.
 Define and describe methodology used to collect data.

 - Intervention.
 Describe the essential features of the treatment or intervention in studies that use an experimental design.

 - Main outcome measures.
 Note the primary outcome measure as planned before data collection began; if the hypothesis being reported was formulated during or after data collection, this information should be clearly stated.